 I am native to New England.
 I grew up in New Hampshire and Connecticut.
 Through the course of my studies, I spent time in Texas.
 Before coming out here, I spent 13 years in California.
 I was at Stanford before coming to Sanford, so that made it very interesting with the transition.

-I saw the job opportunities that were here.
-I was on the job market and it was very difficult to get an academic job.
+I saw the job opportunities that were here and I was on the job market.
+It was very difficult to get an academic job.
 I was interviewing all over the country, but when it was time to evaluate the job opportunities and the offers that were given, this [Sanford Research] was clearly the best in terms of the collaboration that was offered, the investigators, and how well everyone works together.
 A relatively young group that is trying to stay on the cutting edge was very attractive to me.
 So I packed up and moved to South Dakota.

 What grant did you receive?